dtavern/grainsizeR/README.md

 ![Example grainsizeR workflow](img/flowchart.png)

+This package also contains two datasets to test the functionality of this package:

+-   `elwha_img` which is a list of grain sizes extracted from an image of a gravel bar adjacent to the Elwha River
+-   `elwha_wol` which is the corresponding Wolman pebble count for the gravel bar in `elwha_img`.

+Each step in the above workflow is detailed further below:

 ### 1.0 Grain Size Extraction

 Once images are preprocessed to correct for lens distortion, cropping, etc., the images will be ready for mport.
 Previously, I have used [GIMP](https://www.gimp.org/downloads/) to do these corrections, especially perspective transform.